w3c-ccg/vcalm/docs/README.md

 # [VC HTTP API](https://github.com/w3c-ccg/vc-http-api/) Goals

-The W3C CCG VC HTTP API is a RESTful API definition conforming with the [OpenAPI (formerly known as Swagger) 3.0 Specification](https://swagger.io/specification/) for constructing and verifying objects which conform to the [Verifiable Credential Data Model](https://www.w3.org/TR/vc-data-model/) specification.
-This API provides a standard set of interfaces by which interoperability may be tested and verified by various parties who leverage Verifiable Credentials (VCs).
+The W3C CCG VC HTTP APIs are a set of RESTful API definitions conforming with the [OpenAPI (formerly known as Swagger) 3.0 Specification](https://swagger.io/specification/) for the roles of Issuer, Verifier, and Holder as described in the [Verifiable Credential Data Model](https://www.w3.org/TR/vc-data-model/) specification.
+These APIs provide a standard set of interfaces by which interoperability may be tested and verified by various parties who leverage Verifiable Credentials (VCs).

 As some implementations may not support all endpoints defined by this specification, the APIs provide a clean measure by which to identify which methods are or are not implemented when comparing solutions that provide VC support across vendors.